 McKendree University reserves the right to restrict enrollment in classes designed for certain academic populations to members of those populations.
-Undergraduate students attending the Lebanon campus may take only one online course during the August-May school year.
+Undergraduate students attending the Lebanon campus may take only one online course per semester.

 Second Degree

 Students seeking two baccalaureate degrees during a single period of attendance at McKendree University must: